perusoa/react-youtube-clone/README.md

 npm start
 ```

-The SCSS files inside of the /src directory will watch for changes, a separate npm command is not needed for this automation.
+The SCSS files inside of the /src directory will watch for changes automatically when the npm start command is run, a separate npm command is not needed for this automation.